How to Make Your Small Business More Secure on a Budget

 Shred your Papers

-It may seem unlikely that someone would root through your business trash, but it happens far more than you realise.
+It may seem unlikely that someone would root through your business rubbish, but it happens far more than you realise.
 At the end of the day, it’s not a good idea to bin sensitive company information.
-You also need to be careful about throwing away any papers that include bank details too.
-Instead, you need to shred them so that nobody can access the original data.
+You also need to be careful about throwing away any papers that include bank details.
+Instead, shred them so that nobody can access the original data.

 Cyber Security Insurance

 If your business handles a ton of sensitive information and you are worried about the fallout of a possible data breach, then it helps to look into cyber insurance.
-This is a type of insurance that will protect you in the event of something like this and it will even help you if you are ever the victim of cyber extortion too.
-This is when a hacker steals or locks down your files and demands money for their release.
+This is a type of insurance that will protect you in the event of something like this, and it will even help you if you are ever the victim of cyber extortion, too.
+This is when a hacker steals or locks down your files and demands money to release them.

 Incident Response Plan